Relationships and Sex Education (RSE) Policy

 Health Education and Relationships and Sex Education (RSE) became compulsory for all secondary-age pupils in September 2020.
 Health Education and Relationships Education is also compulsory for all primary-age pupils, whereas it is simply a recommendation that all primary schools should have a Sex Education programme tailored to the age and the physical and emotional maturity of the pupils.
 This is in response to the need to support children and young people to be safe and healthy in their relationships and improve academic outcomes and their personal and social lives in positive ways.
 The need for this has become all the more imperative in response to the increased risks children and young people may face through online activities.

-The Trevor-Roberts RSE policy and its implementation have been developed in line with statutory guidance published by the DfE for Relationships Education, Relationships and Sex Education, and Health Education in England (2019).
+The Trevor-Roberts RSE policy and its implementation have been developed and updated in line with statutory guidance published by the DfE for Relationships Education, Relationships and Sex Education (RSE) and Health Education in England (2025).
 It links to our Safeguarding Policy and ICT and Online Safety Policy as it addresses the welfare, safety and health of all pupils.
+It also links to our Pupil Behaviour Policy and Learning Support Policy.

 Aims and objectives